-Sequencing experiments are routine and often necessary in biological and clinical research.
+Nucleic acid sequencing is a routine and very powerful tool in biological and clinical research.
 However, for the average user, a computational overhead often exists.
-XPRESSyourself is a ribosome profiling and general RNA-seq pipeline that aims to eliminate these barriers, stan- dardize in silico protocols, and decrease time-to-discovery from data.
+XPRESSyourself is a ribosome profiling and general RNA-seq analytical pipeline that aims to eliminate these barriers, standardize in silico protocols, and decrease time-to-discovery from data.
 With these tools, a user can go from raw data to publication quality figures in a matter of hours.
-Additionally, XPRESSyourself introduces tools missing from the ribosome profiling and RNA-seq computa- tional toolkit.
-Using XPRESSyourself, we discovered new putative hits from publicly available ribosome profiling data, highlighting its utility to reveal biological insight.
+Additionally, XPRESSyourself introduces and updates tools missing from the current ribosome profiling and RNA-seq computational toolkit.
+Using XPRESSyourself, we made novel exciting observations from publicly available ribosome profiling data, highlighting its utility to reveal biological insight.

 Keywords